 Large ensembles (12-15 members) recreate the sounds of the Big Band era, performing the classic standards made famous by greats such as Bennie Goodman, Duke Ellington and others.

-So the choice is yours and Nova Scotia’s finest musicians are available to fill your jazz needs.
+The choice is yours, and Nova Scotia’s finest musicians are available to fill your jazz needs.

 Daniel began his musical training as a trombone player in his hometown of Adelaide, South Australia.
 For seven years, he performed and toured throughout Australia, Sweden and Finland in big bands and other ensembles.
 Daniel then realized his true musical passion was singing and went on to study voice at the Australian Conservatory of Music in Sydney.